ivxivx/AI-story-generator/README.md

 The program automatically chooses available device (cpu, gpu, mps).

-To run the program, you need install all dependencies first, then run Ollam locally, followed by the command:
+To run the program, you need install all dependencies first, then run Ollama locally, followed by the command:
 `python apps/story_generator.py`